jsfillman/caelus/caelus/README.md

 - **Expression Pedal**: Also maps to filter cutoff with independent control
 - **Pitch Bend**: Affects active notes uniformly
 - **Aftertouch**: Supports both channel and polyphonic aftertouch
-- **UI Feedback**: Can send OSC messages to a UI client for visualization
+- **UI Feedback**: Both sends status to and receives commands from UI clients via OSC

 ## Architecture

-The codebase is organized into several modular components:
+The codebase is organized into several modular components, each with a single responsibility:

 ```
 lib/